ctuning/cm4research/challenge/run-mlperf@home-v3.1-gpu/run-nvidia-gpu-bert-99-nvidia-docker-tensorrt.md

 2. [TensorRT](https://developer.nvidia.com/tensorrt) - note that Nvidia recommends `TensorRT-8.6.1.6.Linux.x86_64-gnu.cuda-11.8.tar.gz`
    but you can try another version

-Please ask privately in [this Discord server](https://discord.gg/y7hupJsUNb) if you would like to get access to an Amazon S3 bucket containing all the needed files to automatically download them for the MLPerf submission.

 ### Set up Nvidia Docker container with MLPerf benchmarks